 However, no matter FTP or SFTP, there is a bit of trouble uploading from FTP\SFTP to Google Drive: "Before you upload your data feed via FTP\SFTP, you’ll need to register it in Google Merchant Center to let our system know to expect your file."
-In addition, when you upload data feed via each of them, you should note that your files must be under 4GB in size of either the compressed or uncompressed format.
+In addition, when you upload data feed via each of them, you should note that your files must be under 4 GB in size of either the compressed or uncompressed format.

-MultCloud is an free line application that helps people backup, sync and move files between different services: FTP\SFTP and cloud drives, such as Dropbox, Google Drive, Box, Amazon S3, Amazon Cloud Drive, SugarSync, Alfresco, Hubic, Evernote, OneDrive, MEGA, CloudMe, Cubby, MyDrive, WEB.DE, Yandex, HiDrive, MySQL, Flickr, MediaFire, ownCloud, ADrive, BaiDu and WebDav.
+MultCloud is a free application that helps people backup, sync and move files between different services: FTP\SFTP and cloud drives, such as Dropbox, Google Drive, Box, Amazon S3, Amazon Cloud Drive, SugarSync, Alfresco, Hubic, Evernote, OneDrive, MEGA, CloudMe, Cubby, MyDrive, WEB.DE, Yandex, HiDrive, MySQL, Flickr, MediaFire, ownCloud, ADrive, BaiDu and WebDav.
 And it’s the best way for FTP\SFTP upload to Google Drive.

 Granting MultCloud access to the FTP requires your FTP server address, FTP username and password.
 You could add more FTP accounts in MultCloud.

-4. After you have finished Google Drive and FTP integration, you can start to upload to Google Drive via FTP.
+After you have finished Google Drive and FTP integration, you can start to upload to Google Drive via FTP.